On The Edge

 British Columbia.
 Controversial science topics.
 The future of science writing and communication.

-We are going to be at Science World on April 12 and at SFU Harbour Centre April 13 & 14
+We are going to be at Science World with our friends at STAN on April 12 and at SFU Harbour Centre April 13 & 14

 Everyone is Welcome